Fridges and freezers

 Fridge/freezers with the top and bottom configuration are often more energy efficient than a side-by-side arrangement.

 Most upright freezers have auto defrost features, which are convenient but use more electricity.
-Chest freezers are slightly more efficient than upright models, but you have the inconvenience of needing to defrost them, as well it being harder to organise your food.
+Chest freezers are slightly more efficient than upright models, but you have the inconvenience of needing to defrost them, and it is harder to organise your food.

 Water and ice dispensers